 In addition, the CEC and various campus partners regularly host job fairs, information sessions and other career and networking events throughout the academic year.
 For more information on how the CEC can work with you, please review our Faculty/Staff Guide.
 For faculty interested in working with the CEC on workshops, please review our In-Classroom Workshop Guide.

-Workshop Requests can be made by submitting this form to Kalyn Ryll, Assistant Director of Career Education Services.
+Workshop Requests can be made by submitting this form to the Career Education Center.
 We ask that requests be submitted at least one month in advance of the proposed workshop.

 Career Fairs and Employer Recruiting Events